 Wisconsin currently has two Medicaid waivers/programs that can serve children, including a TEFRA program and a home and community based 1915(c) waiver.
-It recently unified its three waivers for children into one universal waiver.
-All waivers are based only on child income without regard to parent income.
+All programs are based only on child income without regard to parent income.
 For more information, see Wisconsin's page on Services for Children with Delays or Disabilities.

 Wisconsin charges a Parental Payment for children who participate in the Children's Long Term Support waiver.
 This payment is only charged for families with children between 0 and 18 years of age.
 The payment is a percentage of the costs of the program, ranging from 0-41%, depending on family income.
 Children in the TEFRA Katie Beckett program have no parental payments.
 More information on Parental Payments can be found on the What Does It Cost? page.

-Wisconsin also has several adult-only waivers, including Family Care Waiver and Self-Directed Support Waiver.
+Wisconsin also has several adult-only waivers, including Family Care Waiver and IRIS Waiver.

 Advocacy Organizations in Wisconsin: